-Her name alone describes her work and her persona...Grace.
-Grace Medicine Flower is an elegant beauty among Santa Clara potters who continues to be one of the most innovative and influential potters working today.
+Her name alone describes her work and her persona - Grace.
+Grace Medicine Flower (b.1938) is an elegant beauty among Santa Clara potters, who continues to be one of the most innovative and influential potters working today.
 Her intricately designed butterflies and hummingbirds remind the viewer of our delicate relationship with nature.
-Each piece is a reflection of her connection to the earth and the Clay Lady and the traditional and history of the Santa Clara Pueblo.
+Each piece reflects her connection to the earth, the Clay Lady, and the tradition and history of the Santa Clara Pueblo.

-As a child, Grace was surrounded by potters such as her mother Agapita, her father Camilio Tafoya and her aunt, Margaret Tafoya.
-She began to work in clay making traditionally styled pottery.
-In the late 1960’s, Grace and her brother Joseph were among the first on Santa Clara to begin using the sgraffito technique to carve their designs into the clay.
-Amazingly, Grace uses a knife or a specially sharpened nail to carve and create her masterpieces.
+As a child, Grace was surrounded by potters such as her mother Agapita, her father Camilio Tafoya, and her aunt, Margaret Tafoya.
+She began to work in clay, making traditionally styled pottery.
+In the late 1960s, Grace and her brother Joseph were among the first on Santa Clara to start using the sgraffito technique to carve their designs into the clay.
+Amazingly, Grace uses a knife or a specially sharpened nail to cut and create her masterpieces.
 Grace recounts how her first piece of sgraffito pottery sold for $11.00, much more than her other traditional pieces.
-Her early pieces were signed, “Grace Hoover”, then they were signed with “Grace and a four petal flower.
-Today, she signs her work, “Grace Medicine Flower”, with a flower beneath her name.
-All of her work is made in the traditional coil method and then pit fired outside.
+Her early pieces were signed, “Grace Hoover,” then signed with “Grace" and a four-petal flower.
+Today, she signs her work, “Grace Medicine Flower,” with a flower beneath her name.
+All of her work is made in the traditional coil method and then fired outdoors.

 Grace Medicine Flower has had significant recognition for her innovation throughout her career.
 Jackie Kennedy-Onassis visited her; she was invited to the White House and had pieces in collections and museums worldwide.
 In the 1970s, Grace and Joseph were both honored with the New Mexico Medal of Honor to contribute to Santa Clara Pueblo.
 In addition to these honors, Grace has won significant awards at Gallup Ceremonials and other events.